louislefevre/python-interactive/README.md

   console.log(welcomeMsg);
 })();
 ```
-To start the Python process, use the `start()` method.
+To start the Python process, call the `start()` method.
 If this is not done, attempting to execute commands will result in an error being thrown.
 This method will not do anything if a process is already running.
 A Promise is returned that will resolve once the process has been started.

 The Promise being returned also has the added benefit of including the welcome message given by the Python interpreter when starting up.
 For example, the output of the above code would be:
 ```